Check out my review of SnK Chapter 128 here.

 Oh, then there was that bit about The Alliance of Good really not having a plan.
 Or a counter plan should the plane not immediately be available for flight.

 The god figures in the military who have survived everything against the odds, really showed up to commit high treason without a plan.

 Seriously toying with the idea of Eren killing them all not being so bad in my head…

 We’re winding down to the finale of this story, folks!
 See you all in Chapter 130!

 Can you be as good a gymnast as The Alliance of Good?
 Do you agree with Hanji, Mikasa, Armin, Connie, and Jean having no plan?
 Do you disagree with Paradis and the Yeagerists’ motives?

 Leave your thoughts in the comment section below, I’d love to hear from you!
-Also be sure to follow us for Shingeki no Kyojin The Final Season reviews in Fall 2020!
+Also be sure to follow us for Shingeki no Kyojin manga chapter reviews!

 ☆ In Asian Spaces